tud0r/GridPrototype/README.md

 	};
 ```

-You can create multiple of these tables to apply for various scenarios where you'd might need the grid to be reduces to two rows or have another configuration for different window size.
+More of these tables can be created to apply configurations for various scenarios where you might need the grid to be reduced to two rows or have another configuration for different window size.

 ###Row Spacing